controlplaneio/kubesec-webhook/README.md

 ### Install

-Generate webhook configuration with a new TLS certificate and CA Bundle:
+Generate webhook configuration files with a new TLS certificate and CA Bundle:

 ```bash
 make certs
 ```

-Deploy the admission controller and webhooks in the kubesec namespace:
+Deploy the admission controller and webhooks in the kubesec namespace (requires Kubernetes 1.10 or newer):

 ```bash
 make deploy